Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Methodology

 \subsection{Data Selection}

 In order to find datasets suitable for this study, we focussed our search specifically on datasets of transcribed spoken dialogue where fillers and backchannels are properly annotated.
-In order to lower the complexity of the task, the number of interlocutors in the dialogues were be limited to two.
-We identified the following three datasets which meet our needs: \textbf{Switchboard} \citep{switch1992} and \textbf{MapTask} \citep{anderson1991hcrc}, both English; and the \textbf{BTSJ} 1000 Person Japanese Natural Conversation Corpus \citep{usami2023}, which is in Japanese.
-The two English datasets together have the same size as the Japanese dataset (about \num{150000} utterances).
+In order to lower the complexity of the task, the number of interlocutors per dialogue were be limited to two.
+We identified the following three datasets to meet our needs: \textbf{Switchboard} \citep{LDC-swbd1r2} and \textbf{MapTask} \citep{anderson1991hcrc}, both English; and the \textbf{BTSJ} 1000 Person Japanese Natural Conversation Corpus \citep{usami2023}, which is in Japanese.
+Combined, the two English datasets are the same size as the Japanese dataset (about \num{150000} utterances).

 We selected backchannels/fillers based on \citet{todd2019has} and \citet{pilan-etal-2024-conversational}, which include data of different fillers and backchannels for dialogical interaction in English and Japanese.
-We report details of the selected backchannels/fillers in Appendix~\ref{sec:Data}.
+We report details of the selected backchannels/fillers in Appendix~\ref{sec:data}.